North Main Street & Constance Road

 Originally constructed as "Green Hill Cemetery," this 32 acre expanse of hilly terrain and ancient cedar trees has many stories to reveal.
 Also home to one of Suffolk’s official Virginia Civil War Trail sites, The Confederate Monument.

-Guided Lantern Tours are scheduled throughout the year.
-To inquire about taking the tour, contact the Suffolk Visitor Center at 757.514.4130 or 866.SEE.SUFK toll free.
+Tours are scheduled throughout the year - please see our Tours page.
+To inquire about taking the tour or to make reservations, contact the Suffolk Visitor Center at 757.514.4130.

 Located on the Nansemond River, John Constant founded this important trading center and village known as Constant's Wharf, which would become the Town of Suffolk in 1742.